mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ```

 ## Design Your Schema

+> The schema is basically a capabilities document that has a list of all the questions which the client can ask the GraphQL layer.

 Most languages have "classes" and "methods".
 Not GraphQL!
 As it has only "types" and "fields".
 But you can think of them as sort of the same: